meabhishek80/consuming-nasa-apis/README.md

 # Consuming-Nasa-apis

-Simple Project that feeds on NASA APIs to Predict the Next Satellite Position at Given latitude and longitude.
+Utilise NASA APIs, Satellite Data to Predict the Next Satellite Position at Given `latitude` and `longitude`.

 ## Intro